 Miscellaneous pattern pieces for the Habitat for Humanity House

-Now you don’t have to do anything special for the Bat Wing fence.
+Again you don't have to do anything special for the Bat Wing fence either.
 To make it strong, I generally glue two layers of cardboard together.

 So that's how to specify the score lines in Cricut's Design Space.
 And you can see the score lines on the pattern pieces for the Spooky Miniature Halloween House for Habitat.